kayagoban/shadowlands/README.md

 A 100% Python, TextUI Dapp platform for ethereum, built on Python3.5+, [web3.py](https://github.com/ethereum/web3.py) and [asciimatics](https://github.com/peterbrittain/asciimatics)

+### But why would you do that?

+I like to text interfaces, I live in the console, and I like the idea of using Ethereum to its fullest potiential without ever launching a web browser.
+Because I think people should be able to make dapps in Python, without needing any CSS, HTML or Javascript.
+Because text interfaces can be remarkably efficient and can actually be a better user experience.

 ### A thrilling demo

  [![Alt text](https://github.com/kayagoban/shadowlands/blob/master/demo_screenshot.png?raw=true)](https://asciinema.org/a/zZeRkHwWUYk7QDOlSBdziUjeR)